realestninja/serverless-telegram-bot-openai-wrapper/README.md

 ![Preview](previews/swappy-20230605_181239.png)

 ## Features
-* You can send a message to this telegram bot and it will act as a proxy between you and the openAI API.
+* You can send a message to the telegram bot and it will act as a proxy between you and the openAI API.
-* User management is included so that unknown users can't use this bot.
+* User management is included so that unknown users won't have access.
 The user-management required Cloudflare KV.

 ## Requirements
 * either have `node` version **18.12.0** or have `nvm` installed so it can manage your version